mohanadpro/resturant-booking-table/README.md

 * Secure and separate login portal for admin users with appropriate access control.
 * Access to an admin dashboard for managing Meals.
 * Management of reservation options, such as adding, updating, or removing reservation.
+* Ability to delete user accounts, providing the necessary control for managing user data and accounts.

 ## Design
 ### Used color